-My paintings narrate the contemporary situation of the systematically persecuted Iranian Baha’i community, Iran’s largest religious minority, after the 1979 Iranian revolution.
-I take inspiration from hearing, feeling, reading and researching the stories of the Bahai’s of Iran.
+My paintings narrate the contemporary situation of the systematically persecuted Iranian Baha’i community – Iran’s largest religious minority – after the 1979 Iranian revolution.
+I take inspiration from interviewing, hearing, feeling, reading, and researching the stories of the Bahai’s of Iran.
 Many of my paintings depict the stories of the persecution of my immediate and extended family.
-I primarily work with oil on canvas and when necessary I use mixed media to maintain historical accuracy.
+I primarily work with oil on canvas and when necessary, I use mixed media to maintain historical accuracy.
 I work on small canvases and the details are often miniature in scale.
-Each of my paintings are thoroughly researched, are inspired by actual events and show the beautiful aspects of those who have been persecuted by highlighting their steadfastness, powerful spirit, and love for humanity.
+Each of my paintings are thoroughly researched, are inspired by actual events, and show the beautiful aspects of those who have been persecuted by highlighting their steadfastness, powerful spirit, and love for humanity.

-My paintings tell the stories of this systematic persecution— including long-term imprisonment, hateful graffiti on the walls of their property, execution by hanging, firing squad, being fired from work, unauthorized looting of property inside their houses, not allowing them to bury their bodies, destruction of their cemeteries through arson, students and professors kicked out of university and not allowing them to reach higher education, etc. Throughout my work, I am constantly reflecting on the concept of a humanity free from religious prejudice including how we can eliminate all prejudice such as racism, sexism, nationalism, and how our prejudices can make complicated or difficult the development of our community and not allow each other to grow.
+My paintings tell the stories of this systematic persecution— including execution or murder, arrest, detainment, and interrogation.
+Tens of thousands more have been deprived of jobs, pensions and educational opportunities – including a systematic denial of access to higher education.
+The Bahá’í community’s holy places, cemeteries, and properties have been confiscated, vandalized, or destroyed, and many Bahá’ís have had their homes and other property seized or damaged etc. Throughout my work, I am constantly reflecting on the concept of a humanity free from religious prejudice including how we can eliminate all prejudice such as racism, sexism, nationalism, and how our prejudices can make complicated or difficult the development of our community and not allow each other to grow.
 I often use my own body and those of my friends and family in my paintings.